Gauravk100/CF-group-standings/README.md

 # Codeforces Group Standings Project
 ## Description
 This project retrieves and displays the standings for Codeforces contests for a specific group.
-The data is processed through a Python backend, which connects to the Codeforces API, and a frontend that displays the information interactively on a web page.
+The data is processed through a Python backend, which connects to the Codeforces API.
 The project also allows for exporting standings to a CSV file.

 ## Features
 Fetch standings for specific Codeforces contests within a group.